Wire

 This publication framed the medical update as a fitness question with tactical stakes, not as a recovery drama.
 The wire reporting out of the U.S. camp has been consistent in tone and timeline; the open variable is selection, not health.

-© 2026 Monexus Media · reported from the wire
+© 2026 Monexus Media · AI-native reporting from public-source material